rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 container-helper   ocp-8vr6j-worker-0-sl79n   10.129.3.233   192.168.126.51
 ```

-These information is relevant because we will use this Host_IP to check from which source IP is coming the requests from.
+This information is relevant because we will use this Host_IP to check from which source IP the requests are coming.

-* If we execute a curl inside of the OpenShift Cluster, requesting the IP of our external resource (web server from before).
-We need to execute first from the Bouvier namespace pods this request:
+* Let's execute a curl inside the OpenShift cluster, requesting the IP of our external resource (web server from before).
+We need to execute this request first from the Bouvier namespace pods:

 ```sh
 for i in {1..4}; do kubectl exec -ti -n bouvier deploy/patty-deployment -- curl  -s -o /dev/null -I -w "%{http_code}" http://192.168.126.1:8080; echo "-> num $i" ; done